httpie/cli/README.rst

 ================

 The universal method for passing request data is through redirected ``stdin`` (standard input)—piping.

-Such data is buffered and then with no further processing used as the request body.
-There are multiple useful ways to use
+By default, ``stdin`` data is buffered and then with no further processing used as the request body.
+If you provide ``Content-Length``, then the request body is streamed without buffering.
+You can also use ``--chunked`` to enable streaming via `chunked transfer encoding`_.

-piping:
+There are multiple useful ways to use piping:

 Redirect from a file: